-Follow our setup guide to connect MySQL as a destination to Fivetran.
+Follow our setup guide to connect MySQL database as a destination to Fivetran.

-To connect your MySQL database as destination in Fivetran, you need:
+To connect MySQL to Fivetran, you need the following:

 - MySQL version 5.5 or above (5.5.40 is the earliest version tested)